buffkatarina/SGBusArrival/readme.md

-# Sg Bus Arrival App
+# Bus Arrival
+A simple android application to get the timings of buses in Singapore.

 # Features
 1. Maps